SDU-eScience/Type3-Docs/src/batch/monitor.rst

 ============
 You can monitor your jobs with the ``squeue`` and ``scontrol`` commands.

-Listing jobs with squeue
+Listing jobs
 -------------------------

-You can list all jobs for ``testuser`` like so:
+You can list all jobs for ``testuser`` like this:

 .. code-block:: console

    [testuser@fe-ac-02 ~]$ squeue -u testuser

-The -t option will allow you to filter which jobs are listed by ``JOB STATE CODES``.

-Examples of ``JOB STATE CODES`` are ``RUNNING`` and ``PENDING``, they can be used like this:
+The -t option will allow you to filter which jobs are listed by their job state code.
+Examples of states are ``RUNNING`` and ``PENDING`` and they can be used like this:

 .. code-block:: console

    [testuser@fe-ac-02 ~]$ squeue -u <testuser> -t RUNNING [testuser@fe-ac-02 ~]$ squeue -u <testuser> -t PENDING

-For a full list of all available ``JOB STATE CODES`` please consult the manual with ``man``:
+For a full list of possible job states, please consult the manual.

 .. code-block:: console

    [testuser@fe-ac-02 ~]$ man squeue

-List detailed job information with scontrol
+List detailed job information
 --------------------------------------------

-The ``scontrol`` command can be used to show detailed job information like this:
+The ``scontrol`` command can be used to show detailed job information.

 .. code-block:: console

    [testuser@fe-ac-02 ~]$ scontrol show jobid -dd <jobid>

 This information could be valuable when troubleshooting.
-For additional information, please consult the manual with ``man``:
+For additional information, please consult the manual.

 .. code-block:: console

    [testuser@fe-ac-02 ~]$ man scontrol

-Below is an example from the manual of a detailed job description as outputted by ``scontrol``
+Below is an example from the manual of a detailed job description as returned by ``scontrol``.

 .. code-block:: console